 The piece is billed this way: "A man still mourning the loss of his wife.
 A woman, newly divorced.
 Both are seated next to one another at a New York dinner party — and rediscover love when they least expect it."

+The "one-act lyrical duet explores the first year's emotional journey between Dan and Jenna, who meet in mid-life, still trying to come to terms with their emotional pasts, while irresistibly drawn to finding a second chance at love and happiness.
 Between rehearsals, Brian Sutherland told Playbill.com, "The challenge of acting is always achieving the illusion of a first time, and it's especially true in this piece — for us as a married couple offstage to play the first meeting, attraction and courtship of two complete strangers is surprisingly tricky — but Ted's finely crafted score gives us a lovely and detailed way in.
 It turns out it's fun to discover it all over again."

 The creative team includes Robert Brill (scenic design), Susan Hilferty (costume design), Jennifer Schriever (lighting design) and Bruce Coughlin (orchestrations).